Skip to main content

 DESCRIPTION

-• A delayed-type hypersensitivity reaction to various antigens, or an autoimmune reaction presenting as a panniculitis (1) that affects subcutaneous fat
+• A delayed-type IV hypersensitivity reaction to various antigens, or an autoimmune reaction presenting as a panniculitis (1) that affects subcutaneous fat

-• Clinical pattern of multiple, b...
+• The clinical pattern of mult...

 DIAGNOSIS